nevill/baohe/README.md

     $ npm install -g baohe

     # add pan.baidu.com service
-    # will prompt to input username and password, if it's the first time to use
+    # will prompt to input username and password, if it is the first time to use
     $ baohe use baidu

     # list service which is in use